pubnub/pubnub-api/mono/linux/README.md

 Please ensure that in order to run on Mono the constant in the pubnub.cs file should be set to "true" OVERRIDE_TCP_KEEP_ALIVE = true;

+In the app.config both the projects the value of the key "initializeData" should be full path with rw access default value="/tmp/pubnub-messaging.log".

 Dev environment setup:
 - ubuntu 12.04
 - Mono Develop 2.8.6.3+dfsg-2 or higher